JohanSmet/udacity_carnd/writeup.md

 #### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

-The processed project video is included in the GitHup repo:
+The processed project video is included in the GitHup repo: [link to video]( https://cdn.rawgit.com/JohanSmet/CarND-Advanced-Lane-Lines/0011fb7b/output_images/project_video.mp4).
-![alt text][video1]

-I also uploaded to YouTube once with and once without the debug overly.
+I also uploaded to YouTube with and without the debug overly.
 Click on the images below to view the videos:

 [![Project Video](https://img.youtube.com/vi/a_g7BlnXAXw/0.jpg)](https://www.youtube.com/watch?v=a_g7BlnXAXw)